ratph6/PackConverter/README.md

 - Duplicates enchant glint texture for item + entity variants
 - Fixes crosshair transparency for packs that used XOR blending

+## Issues i dont want to fix for now

+- it auto tabs u out of the gui when u select an input pack
+- if a pack description is too long it just wont load (just remove the pack description in the metadata file)

 ## Install

 Grab the latest build from the [Releases](../../releases) page — just download and run, no install needed.